This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 These are also very good with a quick orange glaze.
 Simply place 3/4 of a cup of powdered sugar in a bowl and add about three tablespoons of orange juice.
 Whisk together to create a liquid glaze to pour over the fritters.
 It will harden up in a few minutes, but why wait?
 Here are a few with an uncured glaze:

 When I don’t glaze them, I usually opt for some powdered sugar and additional cinnamon.
-As you can see, I really like powdered sugar!
+Yum!
+I hope you enjoy these banana fritters are much as we do!